GloriaGio/vqa-stm32mp2/README.md

 Both functions handle validation during training and return a trained model.

-The entire training pipeline is handled by `main_train.py`: it loads data and reduces answers, builds custom generators, creates the model, trains from scratch or with KD, and saves the trained model along with preliminary performance.
+The entire training pipeline is handled by `main_train.py`: it loads data and reduces answers (top 1000 most frequent ones), builds custom generators, creates the model, trains from scratch or with KD, and saves the trained model along with preliminary performance.

 ### 3.4 Evaluation and Results